facebook/react/docs/cookbook/cb-07-children-prop-type.md

 You get errors while manipulating `this.props.children` inside a component.

 ### Solution
 Usually, `children` is an array of components.
-To save an extra array allocation, when it only contains one single component, it returns the component itself.
+To save an extra array allocation, it returns the component itself when there's only one.

-This means accessing, for example, `this.props.children.length` might be misleading since it could be the length property of a single string component.
+This means accessing, for example, `this.props.children.length` might be misleading, as it could either be the `length` property of the array of children, or that of a single string component.